Sierra-Alpha/desert/readme.md

    on matapihi, ususally I use 59000
- - `<container-address>` The address of the container, most likely `localhost`, you can probably use a different address for a machine that isn't the host if the host is configured to accept incoming connections on the `<host port to use>` specified earlier although this hasn't been tested yet.
+ - `<container-address>` The address of the container, most likely `localhost`, you can probably use a different address for a machine that isn't the host if the host is configured to accept incoming connections on the `<host-port-to-use>` specified earlier although this hasn't been tested yet.

 Next matapihi will prompt you for some urls that point to scripts that you want